Power Rack Squat Rack Guide

 If you’re limited in terms of space, go for a premium squat rack that offers some accessories and that is sturdy and safe.

-That being said, the very best squat rack bench press combo unit on today’s market is the Rogue 90-Inch Monster Squat Rack, with its 3 x 3 inch high grade steel framing, Westside hole spacing and generous interior spacing.
+Our #2 pick is the Rogue 90-Inch Monster Squat Rack, with its 3 x 3 inch high grade steel framing, Westside hole spacing and generous interior spacing.

 We were also very impressed with the Powerline PPR 200X power rack, which provides plenty of cage room and offers superior level of support and rigidity.
-The Valor Fitness BD7 rounds out our top 3 favorite bench / squat combination racks.

 My name is Jim Roose.
 I'm a former competitive power lifter and gym owner.
 I've bought millions of dollars of fitness equipment over the last 20 years.
 This site is my way of giving back to the fitness community that's done so much for me.
 Every article on here is carefully researched and written by me.
 Leave a comment if you have any questions.